Skip To Main Content

 Thin Film Nano and Microelectronics Research Laboratory

-The focus of this laboratory is to study thin film-related microelectronic and opto-electronic devices with a goal of correlating material properties to their process conditions and device characteristics.
+This laboratory's focus is to study thin film-related microelectronic and optoelectronic devices to correlate material properties to their process conditions and device characteristics.
 Materials used in this laboratory are Si-based semiconductors, dielectrics, low-k interlayer dielectrics, metal oxides.
 Processes include deposition, sputtering, etching, lithography, thermal annealing, and doping.

 Facilities and Instruments